Tjohei/Prosjekt/README.txt

 If you want to check that this works, fill out the contact form and press submit, then go to "http://www.mailinator.com" and check the inbox of "swinegaimz".

-Credits and sources are shown at the bottom of the page, when you hover over "Credits & Sources"
+Credits and sources are shown at the bottom of the page, when you hover over "Credits & Sources".
+They're also located in "script.js" at the bottom of the file, in "var footertext"

 index.html will give an error for "scrolling='no'" in the iframe when running it through the w3 validator.
 We searched for alternatives and found the attribute "seamless", but since this isn't implemented in all browsers yet,